alissa-huskey/python-class/docs/lessons/tutorial.md

 ### Part 4.4: Test it

-We'll want to make sure it works correctly regardless of if your PyPet's `"hungry"` is `True` or `False`.
-So we'll add some temporary debugging statements so we can see what happens.
+We'll want to make sure it works correctly, so we'll add some temporary debugging statements so we can see what happens.

 ::::{margin}